Characters: Blaz Blue Calamity Trigger 2

 - Forced Into Evil: Litchi is at first not interested in working with Hazama, as he's Obviously Evil, and even after when he reveals that he may know of a way to save Arakune, she still resisted, but it's only after Kokonoe flat out refuses to help her and after she realizes that her corruption is already at an extremely high level and that it was only a matter of time until she completely succumbs, that she is forced to take up Hazama's offer unless she wants to rot away and turn into the next Arakune.
 She's really reluctant as she already knew Hazama was untrustworthy, multiplied by her feelings of disgust at Relius attempting to kill Carl, but is ultimately cornered in something where no one else could (or want to) help.
 This is what differs her from doing the good ol' Face-Heel Turn.

-- As of Chronophantasma, this really shows, she's A LOT apologetic to her enemies, and she wouldn't even think twice to scold Relius in case he shows his Lack of Empathy, insisting that Arakune be called 'Roy' instead of 'that thing', or getting pissed that Relius fetches Arakune into Ikaruga, causing her to drop whatever she's assisting him and went to Ikaruga, also pointing out that part of the promise is that 'she can do whatever she wants when in NOL's service'.
+- As of Chronophantasma, this really shows, she's very apologetic to her enemies, and she wouldn't even think twice to scold Relius in case he shows his Lack of Empathy, insisting that Arakune be called 'Roy' instead of 'that thing', or getting pissed that Relius sends Arakune into Ikaruga, causing her to drop her duties assisting Relius and go after Roy, also pointing out that part of the promise is that 'she can do whatever she wants when in NOL's service'.
 Likewise, she's constantly putting annoyed or angry face on Team Douchebag.
 However, she ends up taking Relius' offer again after being talked down that what she looked for can't be found in this current world, but she still shows that she's forced by telling Carl to back off from the life of villainy.
 However, once the fortunes are reversed and Relius broke down, Litchi shows that she's just forced on him, by willingly siding with Carl for his plans.

 - Fourth Wall Mail Slot: "Teach me, Dr. Litchi!"